GBarnsley/DiscretizeDistributions.jl/docs/src/index.md

-# Discretise Distributions.jl
+# discretize Distributions.jl

 A Julia package for converting continuous and discrete probability distributions into discrete representations with interval-based support using `IntervalArithmetic.jl`.

-The package provides functions to discretise univariate distributions into `DiscreteNonParametric` distributions where the support consists of `IntervalArithmetic.Interval` objects.
+The package provides functions to discretize univariate distributions into `DiscreteNonParametric` distributions where the support consists of `IntervalArithmetic.Interval` objects.
 Each interval `[a, b]` represents a probability mass over that range, computed using the cumulative distribution function (CDF) for continuous distributions or aggregated probability mass function (PMF) for discrete distributions.

 ## Limitations